Mathew1327/Mathew1327/README.md

 # Hi there,  I'm Mathew Fedrick 👋

 ## About Me

-- 🔭 I’m currently pursuing B.tech Artificial Intelligence and Data Science
+- 🔭 I’m currently pursuing B.Tech in Artificial Intelligence and Data Science
 - 🌱 I’m currently learning DSA and Full Stack technologies
 - 👯 I’m looking to collaborate on Data Science, FullStack and Machine Learning projects
 - 📫 How to reach me: mathewfedrick13@gmail.com

 ## 🛠️ Technologies & Tools